peerplays-network/bos-auto/docs/installation.rst

 push incidents to it.
 This means that you need to provide them with your ip address as well as the port that you have opened above.

-Advanced Setup
+Production deployment
 ______________

-The above setup is basic.
-Going forward, a witness may want to deploy UWSGI with parallel workers for the endpoint, create a local socket and hide it behind an SSL supported nginx that deals with a simple domain instead of ``ip:port`` pair, like ``https://dataproxy.mywitness.com/trigger``.
+Going into production mode, a witness may want to deploy the endpoint via UWSGI, create a local socket and hide it behind an SSL supported nginx that deals with a simple domain instead of ``ip:port`` pair, like ``https://dataproxy.mywitness.com/trigger``.

 Start worker